freeCodeCamp/freeCodeCamp/guide/english/php/loop/index.md

 ---
-title: Loop
+title: Loops
 ---

-# PHP Loop
+# PHP Loops
-When you need to repeat same task for many times, you can use loop instead of keep adding same code over and over again.
+When you need to repeat task for multiple times, you can use a loop instead of adding the same code over and over again.
-In PHP have following loop statements :
+PHP has the following loop statements :
 - for - loop through a block of code with specific number of times.
 - while - loop through a block of code if condition is true.
 - do...while - loop through a block of code one and continue loop if condition is true.